Overview of moomoo

 Opening an Account

-in the top-right corner of the website.
-It’s also possible to sign up using a variety of online logins,
+in the upper-right corner of the website.
+It’s also possible to sign up with several online logins,

-To get started, only an email address and password are required.
-For full trading privileges, a complete application will need to be completed.
+To begin, only an email address and password are needed.
+To receive full trading privileges, a full application must be completed.

 Customer Service

-Moomoo offers multiple lines of help for customers who need it.
-First up is old-fashioned phone service.
-This department is open only during the weekday from 8:30 am, Eastern Standard Time, until 4:30 pm.
-During our testing of this service, we reached a human agent speaking North American English within a few minutes.
+moomoo gives customers several ways to get help.
+First is traditional phone support.
+This department is open on weekdays from 8:30 am, Eastern Time, until 4:30 pm.
+During our testing, we reached a live representative speaking North American English within a few minutes.

-On the desktop platform and mobile app (which we’ll dive into here shortly), there is a chat widget.
-This is a hybrid robo-human chat service that is staffed by both types of associates 24 hours a day, 7 days a week.
+On the desktop platform and mobile app (which we’ll get into shortly), there is a chat widget.
+This is a hybrid robo-human support channel that is available 24 hours a day, 7 days a week.

-Finally, the company’s website has a Help page that contains answers to lots of questions that traders will inevitably have.
+Lastly, the company’s website includes a Help page with answers to many of the questions traders are likely to have.

-Moomoo has no branch locations and offers no investment advice.
+moomoo has no branch locations and does not provide investment advice.

 Margin

-Moomoo’s trading platforms display margin details for an entered ticker symbol.
-These important values aren’t actually displayed on a stock’s profile.
-Instead, there are icons for long and short values (the blue dollar sign is for long margin and the orange down arrow is for short margin).
-Click or tap on either to pull up margin information.
-Examples of data points that will be shown include:
+moomoo’s trading platforms show margin details for an entered ticker symbol.
+These important numbers aren’t actually listed on a stock’s profile.
+Instead, there are icons for long and short data (the blue dollar sign is for long margin and the orange down arrow is for short margin).
+Click or tap either icon to bring up the margin details.
+Examples of data that appear include:

 - Initial margin